Sirpak/-Repo-for-Old-and-Outdated-NJIT-Exam-Papers-for-Practice-No-Cheating-/README.md

 Remember, the best way to succeed in your studies is through honest effort, understanding of the material, and ethical conduct.

+I apologize for the lack of organization and labeling.
+GitHub limits file size uploads, so I had to create this repository in pieces.
+It's relatively straightforward to find what you're looking for by first identifying the file name and then taking a cursory glance at the file itself.

 David Czerepak
 dmc9@njit.edu